 All intending walkers must register to participate in a walk.
 Registrations for walks generally open 4 weeks prior to the walk event, and close in the week leading up to the walk.
 You can register online via the Walk Programme calendar, you will be advised of the meeting place and time.
 Alternatively, you may phone the Friends of the Heysen Trail office to register over the phone.

 Please note that demand for places to join the first walk of a new End to End group has traditionally been high.
-Bookings for the first walk of End to End 14 will open on March 18 2019.
+Bookings for the first walk of End to End 14 opened on March 18 2019.

 - Casual, $10 per walk, (walkers under 18 years of age, $1 per walk)

-- Golden Boots, purchase for $60 (will increase to $75 for passes purchased after 1 May 2019) allowing unlimited walks.
+- Golden Boots, purchase for $75, allowing unlimited walks.
 These can be purchased during an online walk registration, or from our shop

 A bus is hired for End-to-End walks.
 Each walker will need to pay the bus fee in addition to their walk payment.